Lewis Baker (footballer): Vitesse

 On 26 June 2015, Baker joined Dutch club Vitesse on a season-long loan to gain first team experience abroad.
 On 4 July 2015, he made his debut for Vitesse in a friendly against KV Oostende, playing the first half.
 He made his competitive debut 26 days later in a UEFA Europa League third qualifying round first leg against Southampton at St. Mary's, playing the full 90 minutes of a 3–0 defeat.

 On 9 August, Baker made his Eredivisie debut in a 1–1 draw against Willem II where he played the full 90 minutes; five days later he scored a penalty after Ard van Peppen's handball to open a 3–0 home victory over Roda JC.
 On 30 August, he scored the opener of a 4–1 victory over SC Cambuur, he also had another goal ruled out.
 On 18 October, he again scored the opener in a 5–1 victory over PEC Zwolle.
 On 21 February 2016, he scored late in the game against De Graafschap, saving Vitesse from a loss to their local rivals.
 At the end of the season, this goal was voted Goal of the Season at the Dutch club.
-On 3 April he set a record for the season creating nine chances in a single game; he also scored a magnificent free-kick from 27 yards, but his performance was not enough to save Vitesse from a 2–1 loss against NEC Nijmegen.
+On 3 April, he set a record for the season creating nine chances in a single game; he also scored a magnificent free-kick from 27 yards, but his performance was not enough to save Vitesse from a 2–1 loss against NEC.

 On 24 June 2016, Baker's loan at Vitesse was extended for the 2016–17 campaign.
 Baker continued his role in the three-man midfield in the first match of the season against Willem II in a 4–1 win.
 On 20 August 2016, Baker scored his first goal of the season in a 1–0 win against Roda JC.
 On 14 December 2016, Baker scored his 10th goal of the season in a KNVB Cup tie against fifth tier side, Jodan Boys.
 The game resulted in a 4–0 victory for Vitesse, with Baker slotting home a penalty in the 52nd minute.
 On 28 December 2016, The Guardian named Baker as one of 10 rising stars to watch in 2017.
 On 15 January 2017, Baker was sent off in a controversial decision in Vitesse's 3–1 victory over Twente, in which he also scored his side's first goal.
 On 1 March 2017, Baker scored twice in a 2–1 victory over Sparta Rotterdam to send Vitesse to the KNVB Cup final for the first time in twenty-seven years.

-He played as Vitesse won the final of the KNVB Beker 2–0 against AZ Alkmaar on 30 April 2017 to lead the club, 3-time runners up, to the title for the first time in its 125-year history.
+He played as Vitesse won the final of the KNVB Beker 2–0 against AZ on 30 April 2017 to lead the club, three-time runners up, to the title for the first time in its 125-year history.